 From a room acoustic treatment perspective speakers with off axis performance like this force the designer’s hand.
 The speaker on the left, the Vienna Acoustics, will sound better with the lateral reflections fully absorbed in all but the largest rooms where the speakers and listener are far from boundaries and hence reflections are low in level relative to the direct sound.
 In most rooms leaving the lateral early reflection points untreated would create an obviously colored sound, particularly in the region from 1-4kHz due to the significant variation in the off axis frequency response.
 We have more flexibility with the speaker on the right (the B&W) but leaving the lateral reflection points untreated at angles over 30 degrees would still lead to timbral coloration in the 1-4kHz range.

-this StereoPhile review.
+Below is the YG Anat, from this StereoPhile review.
 Your guess is as good as mine as to where the crossover point is between the midrange and the tweeter!
 This is a very well designed speaker with no obvious off axis issues due to mismatched midrange / tweeter directivities.
-The waveguide has clearly done it's job!
+The waveguide has clearly done it’s job!

 This type of speaker gives a skilled acoustic designer huge flexibility in how they treat the room.
 The room’s early and late reflected contributions to the measured and perceived sound can be shaped to the client’s subjective preference.
 Early lateral reflection points can be left reflective for maximum soundstage width and envelopment or can be absorbed for more precise imaging.
 In the right room, where the listener is relatively far from boundaries, diffusion can be used to break up and redirect reflections.